Koji Tsuzurabara: Kinh Bắc Bắc Ninh

 Tsuzurabara coached the under-19 team of Vietnamese club, Kinh Bắc Bắc Ninh which played as a guest team in the Philippine Premier Volleyball League's (PVL) 2024 Invitational Conference.

 Petro Gazz Angels

 Tsuzurabara remained in the PVL after regular league club Petro Gazz Angels hired him in January 2024 ahead of the 2024 All-Filipino Conference.
 He helped the team win the 2024 PNVF Champions League and the 2024–25 All-Filipino Conference title which is also the club's first-ever All-Filipino title.

-In July 2025, Tsuzurabara announced his resignation from Petro Gazz citing two "mistakes" and adviced the club not to hire foreign coaches.
+In July 2025, Tsuzurabara announced his resignation from Petro Gazz citing two "mistakes" and advised the club not to hire foreign coaches.

 SG Hawks

-Tsuzurabara will join the SG Hawks of the Mongolian Premier League on September 1, 2025.
+Tsuzurabara was set to join the SG Hawks of the Mongolian Premier League on September 1, 2025.

+Farm Fresh Foxies

+In January 2026, Tsuzurabara returned to the PVL to coach the Farm Fresh Foxies.